-This post may contain affiliate links.
-I may earn a small commission from purchases made through them, at no additional cost to you, which helps keep this content free.
+This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 Donuts were never a food we had around the house growing up.
 Even though my parents were far from low carb, they did eat real food and didn’t buy much that was processed.
 I’m not going to lie, though.
 I would have happily eaten donuts elsewhere whenever given the chance.
 It’s too bad that a keto low carb donuts recipe like this one wasn’t an option back then!

-It was about time that I make my own keto low carb donuts with almond flour!
+It was about time that I make my own keto low carb donuts with almond flour.
 Of all the low carb flours, almond flour is definitely my favorite in terms of both taste and texture.
-So, it’s no surprise that I decided to make almond flour donuts!
+It makes great low carb pancakes blended with coconut flour, or almond flour pancakes on its own.

 If you have a nut allergy, you could try sunflower seed flour as a replacement.
 The flavor will be a little different and the donuts might turn green, but don’t be alarmed.
 It’s just a reaction with baking powder.
 Your keto donuts will still taste good. 🙂

-Of course you can taste the almond flour in them, but I love it so I don’t mind.
+Of course you can taste the almond flour in them, but I love it and don’t mind.
 The texture is more similar to cake donuts rather than the chewy kind, which I like.

 The first time I tested a keto donuts recipe, I tried a silicone donut pan.
 Many of them have good reviews, and I almost always use silicone baking cups for making healthy egg muffin cups.